 It’s a rather ridiculous amount of work, hauling the gear up to a remote place, capturing the frames and then processing them together into a single image, but the result is a deep, high-resolution image that can be zoomed in and explored.
 The 60-second exposures capture far more light than your eye does, and reveals millions of stars, a faint aurora glow, a few globular clusters, and a couple dozen distant galaxies.

-The Bugaboos lit by the moon is certainly a beautiful sight, but the rising moon marks the end of photography for us this night, and we pack up our gear and hike the 10 minutes down the ridge to our campsite, to get a few hours sleep before dawn arrives.
+The Bugaboos lit by the moon is certainly a beautiful sight, but the rising moon marks the end of dark-sky photography for us this night, and we pack up the gear and hike the 10 minutes down the ridge to our campsite, to get a few hours sleep before dawn arrives.

 To wild places, dark skies and magical light!